dabosch/gufi-pTx-2023/2022-12-19_email_registrationLink.md

-Subj: Register Now for the Gufi pTx Workshop in Tuebingen
+Subj: Register Now for the Gufi pTx Workshop in Tübingen

 Dear pTx colleagues,

-We're excited to announce that registration is now open for the Gufi pTx workshop in Tuebingen!
+We're excited to announce that registration is now open for the Gufi pTx workshop in Tübingen!
 All details about the workshop can be found at https://t1p.de/gufi-pTx .

 Here are the key facts:
 - Date: February 14-15 2023
-- Location: Tuebingen, Germany
+- Location: Tübingen, Germany
 - Who: pTx-users of GUFI&friends
--

 Please note that registration will close on January 27, so we ask that you sign up as soon as possible to help us with planning.
 If your plans change and you are unable to attend, please let us know as soon as possible.